In the Czech Republic the most important legal text dealing with companies' rights is the Commercial Code.

 In municipal trade licensing offices there are the so-called Central Registration Points (CRP).
 Here, when notifying a trade or submitting a request for a concession, you may also make notifications to other administrative bodies, for example the tax authority, social security authority, health insurance company or work office.

-"Single points of contact" (SPC) have been established for businessmen at selected trade licensing offices.
+"Single points of contact" (SPC) have been established for businessmen at 15 selected trade licensing offices.
 They provide information and assistance in relation to starting up a business in the Czech Republic or other Member States of the EU and the EEA.
+An important role of the SPCs is to forward applications for licences in the area of services to the relevant offices - the permit-issuing bodies.
 All the necessary information for obtaining a business license is provided on the online single point of contact.
+Since 2011 the SPC services have been connected with another two services for businesses - ProCoP (product information point) and SOLVIT (assistance in appealing against erroneous decisions handed down by the administrative bodies of other Member States).

 Getting a business licence